bhk/rio/concepts.md

         assert type(x) == Number
         n*n

-Given the [compile-time evaluation](#compile-time-evaluation) performed by Rio, the execution and failure of an assertion can often be predicted before the code is evaluated.
-For example, even when the values of certain expressions are not known until run time, the types of those expressions may be known and run-time error may be deduced in advance.
+With [early evaluation](#early-evaluation), the execution and failure of an assertion can often be predicted before the code is evaluated.
+For example, even when the values of certain expressions are not known until run-time, the types of those expressions may be known and run-time error may be deduced in advance.
 In these cases, Rio will report the error immediately (e.g. at "compile time").

 An exhaustive set of unit tests (integrated into the program) will help ensure that run-time errors are either triggered by evaluation or predicted at compile time.
-However, run-time errors may remain unpredicted, and this model of analysis (typing as assertions) provides no guarantee of soundness.
+However, run-time errors may remain unpredicted, and this mode of analysis (typing as assertions) provides no guarantee of soundness.

 We then introduce a means for a programmer to identify a function as "sound".
 This alters what the compiler will treat as an error, flipping the